MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 This setting is specific for unstructured sources.
 It helps you by automatically inspecting and detecting the column types and headers based on the first 200 rows of your table.

-To enable or disable this setting:
+By default, this setting is enabled.
+To disable or enable this setting:

 * **In Power Query Online**, go to the **Home > Options** menu and select **Project options**.
 Inside the Project options window, you'll see the option to **Automatically detect column types and headers for unstructured sources**.